-Some children are more vulnerable to abuse and neglect than others.
+Some children are more vulnerable to abuse, neglect or exploitation than others.
 Several factors may contribute to that increased vulnerability, including prejudice and discrimination; isolation; social exclusion; communication issues; a reluctance on the part of some adults to accept that abuse can occur; an individual child's personality, behaviour, disability, mental and physical health needs; and family circumstances.